 Packaging and speciality papers – A generic term for a group of papers intended for commercial and industrial use such as flexible packaging, label papers, functional papers, containerboard, paperboard, silicone base papers, casting and release papers, dye sublimation papers, inkjet papers and tissue paper.

 packaging paper – Paper used for packaging purposes.

 PAMSA – Paper Manufacturers' Association of South Africa.

-Programme for the Endorsement of Forest Certification™ (PEFC™) – Is an international non-profit, non-governmental organisation dedicated to promoting sustainable forest management (SFM) through independent third-party certification.
-PEFC works by endorsing national forest certification systems and is represented in 49 countries through national organisations such as SFI® in North America. (https://www.pefc.org)
+Programme for the Endorsement of Forest Certification™ (PEFC™) – An international non-profit, non-governmental organisation dedicated to promoting sustainable forest management (SFM) through independent third-party certification.
+PEFC™ works by endorsing national forest certification systems and is represented in 49 countries through national organisations such as SFI® in North America (https://www.pefc.org).

 PM – Paper machine.

-printing and writing papers – a generic term for a group of papers intended for commercial printing use such as coated woodfree paper, coated mechanical paper, uncoated woodfree paper and newsprint.
+printing and writing papers – A generic term for a group of papers intended for commercial printing use such as coated woodfree, coated mechanical, uncoated woodfree and newsprint.

 power – The rate at which energy is used or produced.